 - Food.
 There are always the food vendors.
 Cooking takes away from valuable picking and concert and workshop time so I recommend keeping it to a minimum.

 - Water.
 For drankin’ and showerin’ and washin’.
 Bring several filled plastic water jugs from home.
-They can be refilled from the trucks at the site.
+They can be refilled at the site.
 The Coleman 5 gallon square jug w/ tap works pretty decently.

 - Water bottles (for the concert site and walking around or whatever).
 Keep one on ice at all times.